Peninsula Symphony Presents BRAHMS' FOURTH with Irving M. Klein International String Competition Winner This Weekend

-The 65-year-old Peninsula Symphony Orchestra and Music Director Mitchell Sardou Klein close their successful 2013-2014 season May 16 and 17 by continuing one of the Orchestra's cherished hallmarks: presenting an extremely gifted young soloist and winner of the Irving M. Klein International String Competition.
-The 2013 Competition winner, 18-year-old South Korea-born violinist Youjin Lee, will perform the Tchaikovsky Violin Concerto on a program with Brahms Fourth Symphony and Nielsen's Helios Overture Friday, May 16, 2014 at 8 p.m., San Mateo Performing Arts Center, and Saturday, May 17, 2014 at 8 p.m., Flint Center/DeAnza College.
+The 65-year-old Peninsula Symphony Orchestra and Music Director Mitchell Sardou Klein close their successful 2013-2014 season this weekend, May 16 and 17 by continuing one of the Orchestra's cherished hallmarks: presenting an extremely gifted young soloist and winner of the Irving M. Klein International String Competition.
+The 2013 Competition winner, 18-year-old South Korea-born violinist Youjin Lee, will perform the Tchaikovsky Violin Concerto on a program with Brahms Fourth Symphony and Nielsen's Helios Overture tonight, May 16, 2014 at 8 p.m., San Mateo Performing Arts Center, and Saturday, May 17, 2014 at 8 p.m., Flint Center/DeAnza College.

 Tickets are priced $20-$40 and may be purchased at www.peninsulasymphony.org or by calling 650-941-5291.

 About Youjin Lee: South Korea-born violinist Youjin Lee, 17, began her violin studies at age 3.
 She made her musical debut at age 7 at the Inchon City Association of Music Competition, where she won First Prize.
 Ms. Lee has won many of Korea's major national competitions, including the Baroque Competition, Korea Times Competition and Seoul Art Center Concert for Talented Musicians.
 In 2008, Lee performed with the Joy Philharmonic Orchestra in the Baroque Competition's Winner Recital.
 In 2009 she performed with the Ploiesti State Philharmonic Orchestra in Romania.